 Rosa canina L

-: Rosehips have high amounts of vitamin C, which is beneficial for the bird's immune system.
-Rosehips have also been used for its benefit in relation to respiratory diseases.
+Rose hips has high amounts of vitamin C, which is beneficial for the immune system.
+It has been associated with its use for respiratory conditions.